tessel/this-week-in-tessel/2017-01-15-tessel-security-scorecard.md

 > Seriously, if you do only one thing to secure your device, do this.

 Tessel doesn't come with a default password because of this specific security consideration.
 Our [provisioning system](https://tessel.gitbooks.io/t2-docs/content/API/CLI.html#lan) is the only way to access the root system of Tessel over a network and requires a physical, USB connection to set up.
+This system uses an [RSA key](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) instead of a password.

 ### Update Firmware